 2011-12: Cassels skated in 64 games for Oshawa in his first OHL season and played for Canada Ontario in the 2012 U17 World Hockey Challenge.
 He scored 3 goals with 8 assists and was +1 with 31 penalty minutes with the Generals.
 Oshawa was third in the East Division.
 In the six-game playoff series against Niagara he scored 1 goal and was an even plus/minus with 6 penalty minutes.
 Cassels scored 1 goal with 2 assists and had 6 penalty minutes in six games at the WHC.

-While he may not be the flashiest player in the Canucks prospect system, his two way, defense-oriented game has a certain luster.
-Still a few years away, Cassels has proven he can be thrust into a number of different situations with success.
-Above-average in the faceoff circle, responsible on the penalty kill, and he is a solid shot-blocker.
-Though somewhat slight of frame, he hits regularly.
-He has a pass-first mentality (much like his father, Andrew, did) and that is demonstrated in his assist statistics.
-There are differing opinions on his offensive upside.
+Cassels is the son of former NHL forward Andrew Cassels.
+While he may not be the flashiest player in the Canucks prospect system, he is likely the most versatile.
+With a strong two way, defense-oriented game not usually associated with junior hockey players, he can score goals, is above average in the faceoff circle, responsible on the penalty kill, and is willing to block shots.
+Though somewhat slight of frame he hits regularly.
+He has a pass-first mentality (much like his father) and that is demonstrated in his assist statistics.